University Library, Bratislava: History

 The library was one of the first cultural and educational institutions set up in the newly founded Czecho-Slovak Republic after WWI at the territory of Slovakia to support the emerging university education, science and library system.
-Its origin in 1919 was closely connected with the newly founded Comenius Czecholslovak State University where the name of the university was reflected in the Library's name.
+Its origin in 1919 was closely connected with the newly founded Comenius Czechoslovak State University where the name of the university was reflected in the Library's name.
 The library has never become an integral part of university, although relations between the two institutions were based on collaboration and close contact.
 The Library keeps its name because it refers to the original close contact towards the university and at the same time reflects the universal character of its collections.

 As the time passed by the authorities set further goals and competences for ULB within the national and international framework.
 ULB has become the first library entitled to the legal deposit from the territory of Slovakia, and it is the only one which has kept this tradition since 1919 until today.
 Library's historical book collections also have the character of a depository collection.
 Until 1954 ULB fulfilled the tasks of the national library in Slovakia.
 Since then it has the statute of a universal state research library.

 Throughout its history two clear directions can be identified : a solid leading place in the national library system and active participation in international library cooperation.